bohrium/constitution/constitution.md

 ### What's the rest of this document?

 This post is primarily an advertisement for an amendment to the US Constitution.
-Discussion of such amendments may be timely: Supreme Court rulings of the past decade have enraged both social conservatives and social liberals, amplifying concerns about the reach of the courts and the prospect of partisan court packing.
+It may be a good time to discussion such amendments: the Supreme Court's rulings this past decade have enraged both social conservatives and social liberals, amplifying concerns about the reach of the courts and the prospect of partisan court packing.
 For the first time since the second World War, members of recent US Congresses (116th, 117th) have formally introduced Supreme Court amendments.

 In its second role, this post is a diary of ideas for the design of preference-aggregating procedures.
 A democracy works (I hope!) when we exchange ideas and learn from each other.
 So here is my contribution.
 Though in my excitement I write as an advocate, I do try to note the gaps and main uncertainties in my thought.
-I'd be pleased to read your thoughts, including questioning of my premises and value judgements and including insights from those of you residing outside the US.
+I'd be pleased to read your thoughts, including questioning of my premises or value judgements and including insights from those of you residing outside the US.

-### ...aren't you forgetting XYZ?
-Or, this sounds like ABC...
+##### _TABLE OF CONTENTS_

+    Summary
+        What's the proposal?
+        Why might one support the proposal?
+        What's the rest of this document?
+        What might I count as a "fix"?
+    Toward Decisive Designs
+        Stalling
+        Decisive procedures; application to the Supreme Court Bonus thought on filibusters
+        Bonus thought on budgeting
+    Toward Antipartisan Designs
+        Gerrymandering
+        Tension and balance
+        Hot potatoes
+        Bonus thought on House elections
+    Toward Regular Designs
+        Term limits and backups
+        Presidential influence
+        Transient stage
+        Parameter tuning
+    Appendices
+        Related ideas
+        Agreeing on randomness
+        Analysis of judge data
+        Full text

+##### _...AREN'T YOU FORGETTING XYZ?
+OR, THIS SOUNDS LIKE ABC..._

 I probably am / it probably does.
 Please comment to teach me!

 Note that I list this proposal's full text and discuss related ideas below (scroll way down).
 The full text explains what "most median seniority" means, that the Vice President breaks ties, how Congress may alter the mentioned numeric parameters, how the judiciary shall gradually transition upon the amendment's ratification, and more.

 ### Would this proposal "fix" the judiciary?